d-t-w/netty-buffers/README.md

 If Derek and Netty is a love story, ByteBuf pooling is the awkward period of confusion that hopefully passes

-A had a scenario where the PoolChunks assigned to PoolArena would fill the available direct memory space, never be deallocated, and eventually cause OOM - either when a new PoolChunk is allocated, or when a hugeAllocation occurs.
+I had a scenario where the PoolChunks assigned to PoolArena would fill the available direct memory space, never be deallocated, and eventually cause OOM - either when a new PoolChunk is allocated, or when a hugeAllocation occurs.

 I have a reproducer for any version of netty below 4.0.37.Final (so this source uses 4.0.36-Final).